Otolaryngology – Head and Neck Surgery

 Audiology at Penn State Health Milton S. Hershey Medical Center has six audiologists with specializations in pediatric and vestibular disorders.
 In addition, we have a cochlear implant speech pathologist and a Pennsylvania licensed hearing aid dispenser.
 These providers are experts in traditional and advanced care for both children and adults.

-- Beth Czarnecki, AuD, FAAA, director, Audiology
+- Beth Czarnecki, AuD, FAAA, Director of Audiology

-- Jessica DeLaurentis, AuD
+- Jessica DeLaurentis, AuD, CCC-A

 - Stephanie Milks, AuD, CCC-A, FAAA

 - Jessica Wagner, AuD, CCC-A, FAAA

 - Kathryn Brindamour, Hearing Aid Technician

 Audiology at Hershey Medical Center is dedicated to providing the highest level of care of diagnosis, treatment, and management for hearing loss and hearing-related disorders.
 Our audiologists specialize in treatment for newborn through geriatric patients.
 We work to make you hear now, and always.”